 The Medical Library Shelving Guide is a useful subject guide.
 Paper copies of this guide are also available in the library.

 The Ground Floor contains all older book material.
-Medical Directories, Medical Registers and the audio-visual collection (tapes and slides) are shelved at the end of the book section on this floor.
+Medical Directories, Medical Registers, older pamphlets and the audio-visual collection (tapes and slides) are shelved at the end of the book section on this floor.

 Heavy Demand Collection